 Basic conditions and supported groups

-The discount will only apply to employees with a contracted weekly working time of between 8 and 30 hours, and the employee must fall into one of the following categories:
+The discount will only apply to employees under 21 years of age (regardless of contracted working time) or employees with a contracted weekly working time of between 8 and 30 hours, and the employee must fall into one of the following categories:

 The discount can only be granted for one employment relationship and only with one employer.
 Therefore, if an employee has more than one employment relationship with the same employer, the discount will only apply to one of them.
 If the employee has more than one employer, the discount will be applied to the employer who notifies the Czech Social Security first.